iliana/rust-crowbar/README.md

 crowbar makes it easy to write AWS Lambda functions in Rust.
 It wraps native Rust functions into CPython modules that handle converting Python objects into Rust objects and back again.

+## Alternatives

+As AWS Lambda has added more runtimes, more ways to run Rust on Lambda have emerged.

+The [Rust on AWS Lambda](https://srijs.github.io/rust-aws-lambda/) project is kind enough to offer an alternative, and a comparison of itself to crowbar.

 ## Usage

 Add both crowbar and cpython to your `Cargo.toml`: